muhammadbilalajmal/Personal-Portfolio/README.md

-A modern and responsive personal portfolio built with React, showcasing my projects, skills, and professional journey.
+A modern and responsive personal portfolio built with HTML, CSS ,and JS showcasing my projects, skills, and professional journey.
 Designed with clean UI and smooth user experience.